• Skip to main content

 Vegan Shrimp Made From King Oyster Mushrooms

-I made this recipe using seasoned panko flour, then deep fried it.
+I made this recipe using seasoned panko flour, and then deep-fried it.
 Slice the mushroom stems into rounds, then create a swoosh pattern down the middle of each one to create two shrimp-shaped pieces.
 Serve with this bang bang sauce if you’d like to switch it up from traditional tartar or cocktail sauce.

 Vegan shrimp, breaded and served with sauce and limes.